LAWS5103 Equity and Trusts

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Students are able to (1) state accurately and apply relevant equitable doctrines and principles of Trusts law, both orally and in writing; (2) explain, in particular contexts, the relationship between Equity and the common law; (3) critically analyse and evaluate cases by reference to specified equitable doctrines and remedies; (4) use and cite correctly appropriate authorities in written work; and (5) demonstrate effective oral communication including meaningful contribution and responsibly to class discussions.
+- Students are able to (1) apply relevant equitable doctrines and principles of Trusts law, both orally and in writing; (2) explain, in particular contexts, the relationship between Equity and the common law; (3) evaluate cases by reference to specified equitable doctrines and remedies; (4) cite correctly appropriate authorities in written work; and (5) demonstrate effective oral communication including meaningful contribution and responsibly to class discussions.

 - Indicative assessments in this unit are as follows: (1) tutorial participation; (2) case analysis; and (3) final exam.
 Further information is available in the unit outline.